XROMMPackages/xmalab/README.md

-XMALab is new software for marker-based fluoromicrometry and XROMM.
+XMALab is software for marker-based fluoromicrometry and XROMM.
 The developer is Dr. Ben Knorlein, a computer-vision expert and software engineer at the Center for Computation and Visualization at Brown University.
 XMALab also includes tools for motion analysis with standard (non-X-ray) video, such as checkerboard calibration.

 XMALab integrates distortion correction, calibration, marker tracking, rigid body calculations and filtering all into one program.
 XMALab replaces all components of the MATLAB X-ray Project workflow.
 For marker-based XROMM, XMALab generates animation matrices suitable for animating bones in Autodesk Maya.